docker-rpm-builder/docker-rpm-builder/README.md

 ## Prerequisites

-At the beginning of this tool, I tried to make it work with any version of *docker* that would come from the distributions' repository or from official repository.
+At the dawn of this tool, I tried to make it work with any version of *docker* that would come from the distributions' repository or from official repository.
 This proved to be quite troublesome, and the docker environment is advancing rapidly; it makes no sense to use or support older versions of *docker*.

 So, **docker >= 1.8** is currently a prerequisite.
 If you're using the prebuilt RPMs or DEBs, they expect the **docker-engine** package from yum.dockerproject.org or apt.dockerproject.org to be available; just follow the official install instructions.